The 10 Best Hands-Free Dog Leashes for Running in 2023

 The Paw Lifestyles Retractable Hands-Free Dog Leash brings a lot to the table.

-One great feature that sets it apart from the others on this list is that it comes with a pouch for your phone.
-That makes it perfect for those of us who wear leggings or running shorts that don’t always have enough room.
+One great feature that sets it apart from the other leashes on this list is that it comes with a pouch for your phone.
+That makes it perfect for those of us who wear leggings or running shorts that don’t always have enough room for this all-important device.

 4. Tuff Mutt Hands-Free Dog Leash - $24.97